-30. How is the roll media handled at feeding position?
+35. How is the roll media handled at feeding position?
 For example, is there a dancer bar?
 If there is no dancer bar, is there at least a tension bar?

-There is a tension bar that goes up and down.
+A tension bar goes up and down.
 A dancer bar tends to move diagonally.
+Each one flexes as tension is needed.
+This Daytona printer has a dancer far that moves horizontally.